A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 The union thinkers and strategies noted above are the most prominent being discussed and followed within the left labor movement today.
 But there are other minor unionisms that are alive and kicking and have at various points in US history been dominant on the left.

 Throughout its history the IWW has been the major US incarnation of a type of radical unionism called syndicalism.
 In the US IWW, syndicalism has taken the form of “dual unionism” that emphasizes workers building radical unions apart from the mainstream unions.
 Dual unions thus exist when there are two unions active in the same industry or workplace, which is an organizational approach distinct from either trying to take over leadership of mainstream unions (caucus reformism) or trying to permeate the official positions more broadly in the labor movement (discussed below).
-(Though in other countries where union history and labor law have often been different, syndicalists have sometimes rejected dual unionism and opted to try to take over mainstream unions from below).
+Though syndicalists have also sometimes rejected dual unionism and opted to try to take over mainstream unions from below.

-Another feature of IWW syndicalism is its opposition to signing contracts with employers (or at least contracts with no-strike clauses).
-The bargain at the center of capitalist labor relations is that unions give up the right to strike and promise to work as their bosses tell them to for a certain number of years laid out in the union contract, and in return the union workers get a little better wages, benefits, and the boss promises not to bust the union.
+A key feature of IWW syndicalism is its opposition to signing contracts with employers (or more specifically, contracts with no-strike clauses).
+The bargain at the center of capitalist labor relations is that unions give up the right to strike and promise to work as their bosses tell them to for a certain number of years laid out in the union contract.
+In return the union workers get slightly better wages, benefits, and the boss promises not to bust the union.
 At the end of each contract, the next contract is fought over and then settled.
 Syndicalism sees this setup as benefiting the bosses more than the workers, as taking away the right to strike while giving bosses near total control of the workplace is not worth a slight bump in wages and benefits.
 Also, the boss’s promise to respect the union after signing the contract is rarely kept.
-Rather, if workers maintain the right to fight for what they think is right and not give up their rights for the majority of their working lives in the form of contracts, they’ll be stronger and be able to win more in the long term.
-In avoiding contracts workers should also be able to more easily resist labor law and other institutions that bend formal labor relations in favor of the bosses.
+Rather, if workers maintain the right to fight and strike for what they think is right and not give up their rights for the majority of their working lives in the form of contracts, they’ll be stronger and be able to win more in the long term.
+In such avoiding contracts workers can more easily resist labor law and other institutions that bend formal labor relations in favor of the bosses.

 Another defining aspect of syndicalism is a more exclusive focus on direct action over legislative, judicial, or electoral methods of change.
 Rather than seeing either the shift to the left of mainstream parties or the creation of more socialist or worker-focused parties as a primary strategy of working class efforts, syndicalism aims to build power and eventually take over the economy through the efforts of workers themselves through direct action.
-While syndicalism in Europe is often tied explicitly to anarchist politics, the IWW is more open politically (any worker who opposes capitalism can join) even while anarchist principles implicitly play a large role in the IWW’s organizational forms and strategic approaches.
-In developing the IWW’s model and maintaining a more open posture than European syndicalism, some have started using the term “solidarity unionism” to describe IWW organizing ideas.
+While some syndicalists, under the banner “anarcho-syndicalism,” have tied their organizing to an explicitly to anarchist politics, the IWW is more open politically (any worker who opposes capitalism can join) even while anarchist principles implicitly play a large role in the IWW’s organizational forms and strategic approaches.

-What all of these aspects of syndicalism are tethered to at its core is building worker power in the workplace itself through creating organization on the shopfloor (like workplace organizing committees) and workers taking direct action on the job.
+What all of these aspects of syndicalism are tethered to at their core is building worker power in the workplace itself through creating organization on the shopfloor (like workplace organizing committees) and workers taking direct action on the job.
 This is what leads syndicalism to reject strategies (electoralism) and methods (staff-driven unionism that relies on contracts with heavily bureaucratized grievance processes) that take worker struggle off of the shop floor.
+The IWW’s methods and ideas are encapsulated in the two-day Organizer Training 101 that it disseminates through its training department and local branches.

 As a syndicalist myself, I have fewer personal critiques to make of this form of unionism than the others surveyed here.
 Common critiques from others on the left, today and in the past, claim that dual unions separate radicals from the masses of workers, that contracts are necessary for consolidating wins in an otherwise chaotic atmosphere of labor relations, and that legislation and elections are battlegrounds too important to ignore.
 Syndicalists challenge the assumptions and arguments of each of these critiques, but there’s not space to elaborate on them here.